-- Count the bunches as you are pulling them out of the box.
-Get in contact with us right away if anything is awry.
+- Count the bunches as you are pulling them out of the box to confirm everything is there that you’ve ordered.

 - If you ordered roses, note that they are packed in two layers to ensure protection during shipping.
-From the top angle, it will appear that you only have 12 rose stems in the bunch; however, below this layer, there is a second layer containing the remaining 13 roses (yes, we threw in a bonus one because we’re sweet like that)
+From the top angle, it will appear that you only have 12 rose stems in the bunch; however, below this layer, there is a second layer containing the rest of the roses.

 Step 3: Remove Foliage